GSP747

 to all prompts.

-You will receive confirmations about the creation of the repository and the cloning of the repository as shown in the figure below.
-You can ignore the two warning messages about the charge for the repository and that the repository is empty.
+The output provides confirmations about the creation of the repository and the cloning of the repository as shown in the figure below.
+Ignore the two warning messages about the repository charge and that the repository is empty.

 Click Check my progress to verify the objective.

-- Now you are ready to create the site structure.
-Enter the commands below in the Linux shell.
+Now you are ready to create the site structure.

 Normally the hugo